Crypto Adoption Around the World: Madagascar

 4. High Volatility and Security Concerns

 The volatility of cryptocurrency prices poses a risk for people in Madagascar, where incomes are often low and unpredictable.
-Sudden drops in value can lead to significant financial losses for individuals who might already be in precarious financial situations.
+With GDP per capita at just $529 in 2025, sudden drops in value can lead to significant financial losses for individuals who might already be in precarious financial situations.

 5. Limited Support for Digital Payments